 We follow a mastery approach, which is based on the principle that when a child learns a new skill this is not the end of the line, but rather the beginning.
 The challenge then comes by seeing how the children are able to use and apply this new learning.
 Through this approach, children are extended within the material that is age appropriate for their learning.
 Our daily maths lessons are designed around the principle of challenge; as soon as children have shown they can meet the first level of challenge they move on to the next and so on and so forth.
 This way all the children are able to access the same core learning but are extended up to a point that is their own fullest potential.

-In addition to daily maths lessons, we also have daily maths workshop time in each Key Stage 2 class.
+In addition to daily maths lessons, we also have daily maths workshop.
 This is a time to really consolidate and practise key mathematical concepts that are essential to successful maths in other areas.
-Central to this, is ensuring the children develop raid recall of their table facts; times tables are tested weekly through out ‘Planet Times Table’ system.
+Central to this, is ensuring the children develop raid recall of their table facts; times tables are tested weekly through our ‘Rock Star Tables’ system.

 Maths lessons cover the following areas: to know and use numbers, to add and subtract, to multiply and divide, to use fractions, to understand the properties of shapes, to describe position, direction and movement, to use measures, to use statistics and to use algebra.